 All of those flash points, like lightning, require a forest dry enough to burn.

-The great fires that have swallowed large swaths of Canada early this season started before lightning found its yearly footing and for a while there was an outsized number of, mostly accidental, human-caused infernos.
+The great fires that swallowed large swaths of Canada early in 2023 started before lightning found its yearly footing and for a while there was an outsized number of mostly accidental, human-caused infernos.

 Ignition was driven by forests left parched by a dry spring and unseasonably hot temperatures across much of the country.
-Vast areas of Canada were experiencing drought conditions as of May 31, with some parts of Alberta classified as extreme.
-Those conditions are expected to continue, despite a recent reprieve in Alberta as much of the province experienced heavy rainfall — or even snow.
+Vast areas of Canada were experiencing drought conditions last spring, with some parts of Alberta classified as extreme.

 A graph showing the cause of wildfires in Canada: natural, human, or undetermined.
 For 2023.

+A snapshot in time of causes of wildfires in the early portion of the 2023 wildfire season, according to data from the Canadian Interagency Forest Fire Centre.
 Humans cause plenty of wildfires, whether through industrial activities or recreation.
-Lightning accounts for almost half of all fires that burn, but that depends on the region and the time of year.
+Lightning accounts for nearly half of all fires that burn, but that depends on the region and the time of year.
 Graph: Shawn Parkinson / The Narwhal

-As wildfires continue to burn across the country, arson has been a source of debate, driven by misinformation.
-In Alberta it took on new meaning when it was amplified by Premier Danielle Smith.
+As wildfires burned across the country, arson was a source of debate, driven by misinformation.
+In Alberta it took on new meaning when it was amplified by Premier Danielle Smith in June of last year.
 Turning to conspiracy in the face of anxiety is not an uncommon reaction when faced with the psychological impact of all-consuming smoke.

-The RCMP in Alberta said on June 14 that it is investigating 12 suspicious fires, but stresses that doesn’t mean those are arson.
+When The Narwhal asked the RCMP in Alberta about arson last June, a spokesperson said it was investigating 12 suspicious fires at that time, but stressed that didn’t mean those were arson.

 What about forest management?